microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/networkaccess-reports-userreport.md

 ---
 title: "reports: userReport"
-description: "Get a report of all users with network traffic that was captured by ZTNA."
+description: "Provide a report of all users with network traffic that was captured by Global Secure Access."
 author: Moti-ba
 ms.localizationpriority: medium
 ms.prod: identity-and-access